-In the mornings, you have to go fast – everyone knows that.
-It’s all the more practical if my breakfast-to-go is already ready in the fridge: a tasty smoothie made from my favourite fruits or, to switch it up, a small portion of overnight oats.
-With just a few ingredients and even less effort, I can conjure up two dishes every morning that give me a preemptive vitamin-boost to help me across my midday low.
-I pay special attention to keep the natural sugar content of the ingredients as low as possible.
-For the smoothie I use green apples instead of bananas, berries instead of grapes, and no additional sweeteners like honey or agave syrup.
-I like to mix in green mint leaves, fresh spinach, and kale, which, in combination with various fruits, don’t taste as bad as they sound.
-And then, to the blender!
+Mornings have to be quick – who hasn’t experienced that?
+It’s all the more convenient when my breakfast to-go is already ready in the fridge: a delicious smoothie made from my favourite fruits or, to create a little variety, a small portion of Overnight Oats.
+With just a few ingredients and even fewer steps, I can conjure up two meals that give me a first vitamin boost in the morning and help me out of my midday slump throughout the day.
+I take special care to keep the natural sugar content of the ingredients as low as possible.
+For the smoothie, that means green apples instead of bananas, berries instead of grapes and no additional sweeteners like honey or agave syrup.
+I also like to blend in leafy greens like mint, kale or fresh spinach.
+And believe me, in combination with various fruits, it doesn’t taste as bad as it sounds at first.
+Then it’s time to get in the blender!
 These are my favourite combinations:

 Smoothie #1: Apple-cucumber-lime-mint

-My absolute favourite smoothie on a hot summer day – the combination of cucumber and lime tastes light and summery, while the mint provides additional freshness.
-The high water content of the ingredients makes this smoothie pretty thin, but a spoonful of natural yoghurt or cashews can be used for a thicker consistency.
+My absolute favourite smoothie on warm summer days: the combination of cucumber and lime tastes light and summery, and the mint adds freshness.
+Due to the high water content of the ingredients, the smoothie is rather liquid.
+For a thicker consistency, you can add a spoonful of natural yoghurt or cashew nuts to the blender.

-A tropical dream!
-This creamy smoothie with its mild coconut taste puts you in the holiday mood immediately.
-Mix one or two fresh peaches with unsweetened coconut milk – you can also use frozen peaches for an almost ice cream-like consistency.
-If you’d like, add a little grated vanilla bean.
+This smoothie is a real tropical dream!
+It immediately puts you in a holiday mood with its light coconut flavour.
+To make it, mix unsweetened coconut milk with one or two fresh peaches – you can also use frozen peaches here, so that you get an almost ice cream-like consistency.
+If you like, add a little grated vanilla pod.